SimonGaufreteau/InteractiveZygor/README.md

 A guide viewer for Zygor guides.

+## Current bugs

+- Points in Stormwind are probably off
+- Points like `goto Blasted Lands` without coordinates are missing.
+This should not be too much of an issue since another point with coordinates usually follows

 ## TODO

 MVP :

-- Check git lfs for the map
-- Define zone coordinates in a separate file
-- Generate markers in a separate file
-- Display markers with the map coordinates rescale
 - Draw arrows between markers

 P1 :